 Modern Scale White Carrara Polished Marble Waterjet Decos

-How do you approach to tile and its place in architecture?
+How do you approach tile and its place in architecture?

-Modernist, minimal, and geometric artwork inspired me a lot.
-I keep trying to do kind of these fancy more floor type of designs, but I continuously always go back to the simple modern shapes for geometric tiles.
+Modernist, minimalist, and geometric artwork inspired me a lot.
+I keep trying to do kind of these fancy more floor-type of designs, but I continuously always go back to the simple modern shapes for geometric tiles.

-And again trying to make them very minimal, and how can they work together just as a component on its own.
+And again try to make them very minimal, and how can they work together just as a component on its own.
 So I am really excited about this first small collection.
 There are many more that we’d be launching through Country Floors.
 I am really so excited about working with the Country Floors.
-I think that there is a great opportunity and so much more that we play together with.
+I think that there is a great opportunity and so much more that we play together.